informatica-global/pandoc-texlive-full/README.md

 - The `LATEST_RELEASE` variable is automatically updated with the latest Pandoc version number.
 - The Docker image will be tagged with both the specific Pandoc version and `latest`.
 - To build, ensure Docker and `make` are installed on your system.

+## Using VS Code Tasks for PDF Generation

+The repository includes a `.vscode/tasks.json` file, which defines several tasks to streamline the process of generating PDFs using Docker and Pandoc.
+These tasks can be executed directly from Visual Studio Code (VS Code), simplifying the workflow for generating various types of PDFs, including multilingual and Beamer presentations.

+### Tasks Overview

+The tasks are designed to cover different use cases, including creating standard PDFs, Arabic PDFs, and Beamer presentation PDFs with incremental slides and handout formats.
+Here is a summary of the available tasks:

+1. **MakePDF**: Generates a standard PDF from the current file.
+2. **MakeArabicPDF**: Generates a PDF from the current file using the `lualatex` engine, which supports Arabic and other Unicode languages.
+3. **MakeArabicBeamerHandoutPDF**: Creates a Beamer presentation handout PDF from the current file, formatted for Arabic with the `lualatex` engine.
+4. **MakeArabicBeamerIncrementalPDF**: Creates an incremental Beamer presentation PDF from the current file, formatted for Arabic with the `lualatex` engine.
+5. **MakeBeamerIncrementalPDF**: Creates an incremental Beamer presentation PDF from the current file.
+6. **MakeBeamerHandoutPDF**: Creates a Beamer presentation handout PDF from the current file.

+### Running Tasks

+To run a task, follow these steps:

+1. Open the Command Palette (Ctrl+Shift+P or Cmd+Shift+P on macOS).
+2. Type `Tasks: Run Task` and select it.
+3. Choose the desired task from the list.

+Alternatively, you can bind these tasks to keyboard shortcuts by configuring your `keybindings.json` file.

+These tasks leverage Docker to run Pandoc with the necessary LaTeX packages and fonts, ensuring a consistent and reproducible environment for PDF generation.